vmvargas/gabobrown-website/src/pages/portfolio/2019-06-29-skills-bank-a-tool-to-explore-effective-skills-development-programs.md

 ---
 templateKey: portfolio-post
-title: 'Skills Bank: A tool to explore effective skills development programs'
+title: "Skills Bank: A tool to explore effective skills development programs"
 date: 2019-06-29T19:22:03.441Z
 description: >-
   IDB SkillsBank is a mobile app and website that gathers all the studies and results made by IDB and also works as a tool to explore effective skills development programs.
 company: The Inter-American Development Bank
-location: 'New York City, U.S.A'
+location: "New York City, U.S.A"
 featuredpost: false
 featuredimage: /img/skillsbank-gabo-brown-ui-ux.png
 steps: